AIDay831/AIDay.831/AIDay.Ideas_EN.md

 > The Summer Research Project on Artificial Intelligence was held at Dartmouth in August 1956.
 The Dartmouth Conference became a milestone in the history of Artificial Intelligence, with the term Artificial Intelligence officially presented at academic conferences, and 1956 became the first year of Artificial Intelligence.

 > AI will bring human civilization to an unprecedented new height, and human society will therefore face unprecedented new challenges.
-To Honor the past, Show the present, Explore the future, Combining a wide range of social forces and Collective intelligence to achieve a brilliant era of intelligence in the history of human civilization, We initiated the AIDay (Artificial Intelligence Day).
+To Honor the past, Show the present, Explore the future, Combining a wide range of social forces and Collective intelligence to achieve a brilliant era of intelligence in the history of human civilization, We initiated the AIDay (Artificial Intelligence Day)，the day of science and humanities.

 ### What’s AIDay?
 > A Shared Day of Human and AI Species.